eliaskim1748/Data-Cleaning-and-Analysis-of-Pittsburgh-s-Revenue-and-Expenses/README.md

-# Data Cleaning and Analysis of Pittsburgh's Revenue and Expenses
+# Data Cleaning and Analysis of Pittsburgh's Revenues and Expenses
 ## About

 Start from here